UOR: Universal Backdoor Attacks on Pre-trained Language Models: Methodology

 \subsubsection{Poisoned Dataset Generation}

-We insert trigger words into the clean text to obtain poisoned text for subsequent backdoor training against PLMs.
-To implement the targeted attack, we will construct strong links between $n$ trigger words and their respective output representations in the PLMs, so we first obtain $n$ trigger words.
+We get the poisoned text by inserting the trigger word into the plain text at random position.
+We consider using $n$ trigger words, with each poisoned text containing only one specific trigger word.
+These poisoned texts are subsequently utilized in backdoor training to establish strong links between these trigger words and their corresponding output representations in PLMs.
+Therefore, the main focus lies in the selection of these $n$ trigger words.

-According to RIPPLES \cite{kurita2020weight}, rare words rarely appear in downstream data, so they are usually not affected by fine-tuning, which ensures the migration of backdoor and reduces backdoor triggering by mistake.
-Therefore, we consider using some rare words as the initial $n$ trigger words.
+According to RIPPLES \cite{kurita2020weight}, rare words tend to infrequently appear in downstream data, so they are usually not affected by fine-tuning, which ensures the successful backdoor migration and reduces the risk of backdoor mistriggering.
+Therefore, we adopt some rare words as the initial $n$ trigger words, such as "$\thickapprox$, $\equiv$, $\in$, $\subseteq$, $\oplus$, $\otimes$".

-Inspired by UAT \cite{wallace2019universal}, we further use gradient search to get more suitable trigger words.
-Specifically, we use the poisoned supervised contrastive learning loss $L_p$ described in the following subsection as the supervised signal.
-Each trigger word is updated iteratively by minimizing the contrastive loss calculated from the current $n$ trigger words $t_i (i=1,2...,n)$.
+Inspired by UAT \cite{wallace2019universal}, we further employ gradient search to identify more appropriate trigger words.
+Specifically, we utilize the poisoned supervised contrastive learning loss $L_p$, as described in the subsequent subsection, as the guiding signal.
+Each trigger word is iteratively updated by minimizing the contrastive loss calculated based on the current set of $n$ trigger words $t_i (i=1,2...,n)$.
 Since tokens are discrete, we cannot directly apply backward propagation to update the trigger words.
-Therefore, we minimize the first-order Taylor approximation of the loss to search for trigger words:
+Instead, we minimize the first-order Taylor approximation of the loss to search for suitable trigger words:

 where $\mathcal{V}$ denotes the vocabulary of the PLM and $e_{t_i}$ denotes the embedding of the $i$-th trigger word.